Mastercard/did-methods/id.md

 ## Retrieve

 A registered DID may be retrieved by an HTTP GET request against `https://idservice.com/did/{did}`.
 This URL may change in future versions of this document as the service evolves.
-The result of the query against either the ledger or the HTTP GET request is a DID document that matches the queried DID, if it exists.
+The result of the query is a DID document that matches the queried DID, if it exists.

 ## Update